mlr77/mlr77.github.io/essays/notsosemantic.md

 ***
 ### Video Stream and Picture with Text Overlay

-There really was not any great thing about using Semantic UI it terms of formatting, but it is not too bad to add a YouTube or Vimeo video.
+There really was not any great thing about using Semantic UI in terms of formatting, but it is not too bad to add a YouTube or Vimeo video.
 You can simply call the "ui embed" class and type in the source of the video along with a placeholder image.
 The problem is there is no easy way to stream the video.
 The folks who build Semantic UI assumed people do not want to land on a page and suddenly have a video streamed, so rather than just muting the sound, they opted to disallow streaming altogether.
 This works for some cases, but it made it impossible to clone the Roblox website.

 Later, I came up with a pretty decent alternative to the video stream.
 Instead of fighting with Semantic UI to get it to do what I wanted, I found a snippet provided by Jonathan Harrell on [Codepen.io](https://codepen.io/jonathanharrell/pen/vVEerg) that allowed for a text overlay to pop-up when hovering over the image.
 It offered extra effects such as dimming and changing the saturation of the background image to make the text stand out even more.
 When I tested it with the Roblox site I changed the colors to better fit the style of the website but it was a lot more fun to play around with the css than fiddle with Semantic UI.

 ***
 ### GRIDLOCK!

 I eventually managed to muddle through the steps of building an accordian dropdown text similar to what is seen on the Roblox website, and also embedded a couple videos (that would not preload), but I finally met my match when it came time to building the footer.
 That should be the easiest part of any website!
 It's just a couple columns of text.
-Truthfully, it could have been easy if I attempted a static webpage but I decided to try and make the website responsive and adjust the grid boxes as the screen size changed.
+Truthfully, it could have been easy if I attempted a static web page, but I decided to try and make the website responsive and adjust the grid boxes as the screen size changed.
 After all, most people use a mobile device to play Roblox, or at least that's what my daughter uses.

 I looked up all the different ways to mess around with grids on the [Semantic UI](https://semantic-ui.com/collections/grid.html) website and tried for hours to get it working.
 I failed.
 One of the major drawbacks was I kept having to open the documentation to see what the "simple language" was supposed to be.
 For example, to resize something, you can use small, tiny, large, big, huge, whatever...but it's never easy to remember where you can use those and there is nothing to let you know if it's working correctly until you reload the page.
 I tried to make my padding massive, but apparently padding can only be "very padded."
 I tried to align my grids but sometimes I was supposed to use the word middle, and other times I needed the word center, or centered.
 It actually turned out to be a nightmare for me most of the time.